 8. When should we do our engagement session?

 The Engagement sessions are usually done no less then 3 months before the wedding, but it really depends on how you want to use the photos.
+In all honesty, you can also take your engagement photos after the wedding - I'm OK with that!
 If you need to send out invitations, than you will have to get those photos done at least 6 - 9 months in advance, to make sure your planning goes smoothly.

 9. Do you travel to meet clients?

 Because I have had a few 'no-shows' in the past without any notice, I do not travel anymore.
 Our first consultation will take place either on the phone or Skype/FaceTime, or close to my studio in Renton.
 The wedding season is usually very demanding, and meeting with everyone is very hard to accomplish due to time limitations.
 I have connected successfully with lots of couples via online and we have had very successful collaborations till the end.
 If a second consultation is required, or you would like me to visit the venue prior to the wedding, then both travel ($50 in the Seattle area, $150 out-bounds) and time charges apply ($50/hr).
 It is not necessary for me to see the venue ahead of time, but if there are special circumstances, and you need me there, I will certainly be there.

 10. What kind of equipment are you shooting with?